joemrt/nvimdotfiles/README.md

 + Install/compile mupdf and xdotools with the right options
 + Only compile when an X server is running.

-## improved syntax highlighting via the [treesitter plugin](https://github.com/nvim-treesitter/nvim-treesitter)
+## Improved syntax highlighting via the [treesitter plugin](https://github.com/nvim-treesitter/nvim-treesitter)

 Install the language parsers of your choice, e.g. Python via